barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 ASCII files or direct map between memory, byte array and file content.
 And since the string is essentially byte array, one may easily read entire file or its part to the memory and use it as text or binary.

+### Python 2.x

+From "bytes" perspective, Python 2.x is very similar to C. Default strings are also byte arrays.
+So one can read entire file with `s = open("file.ext").read()` and process it as ASCII string or as binary data.
+Python is however more limited in raw memory access.
+While in C every single byte is accessible with pointers, Python is closer to human kind.
+It has dedicated [struct](https://docs.python.org/2/library/struct.html) module packs and unpacks bytes.
+See for example:

+    from struct import pack, unpack

+    p = pack("!ih", 65, 66)         # network order: integer, short
+    open('data.dat', 'w').write(p)
+    print repr(p)                   # '\x00\x00\x00A\x00B'

+    s = open('data.dat').read()
+    t = unpack("!ih", s)
+    print t                         # (65, 66)

+Note, that we specified the byte order - network or big-endian, so that this file will gain the same results on all architectures.
+With the same ease, one may do byte manipulations with this module.
+E.g. split 32-bit integer to two 16-bit shorts, just like in C.

+Python 2.x also provides `unicode` data type for Unicode strings.
+Given file:

+    aaa угу bbb

+(note Russion letters in the middle) we may do:

+    s = open('text.txt').read() # incorrectly reads as ASCII / byte array
+    print repr(s)               # 'aaa \xd0\xb5\xd0\xbb\xd1\x8c bbb\n'

+    import codecs               # encoder/decoder
+    u = codecs.open("text.txt", "r", "utf-8").read()
+    print repr(u)               # u'aaa \u0435\u043b\u044c bbb\n'